modelica/ModelicaConference2021/abstracts/abstract_6A_4.md

-New Method to Perform Data Reconciliation with OpenModelica and ThermoSysPro
+## New Method to Perform Data Reconciliation with OpenModelica and ThermoSysPro

-Daniel Bouskela1 Audrey Jardin1 Arunkumar Palanisamy2
+** Daniel Bouskela, Audrey Jardin, Arunkumar Palanisamy, Lennart Ochel, Adrian Pop3**
-Lennart Ochel2 Adrian Pop3

 Abstract

 Data reconciliation aims at improving the accuracy of measurements by reducing the effect of random errors in the data.
 This is achieved by introducing redundancies on